 Your mortal mind could barely understand my power, but these tropes may help you grasp the basics.

 - Actually a Doombot: An often forgotten fact was that the "Sephiroth" that killed Aerith Gainsborough was really a Jenova monster I controlled taking my appearance.
+Admittedly a distinction without a difference, but context does matter.

 - Adaptational Villainy: When the time came to tell my story anew, I made sure to attack Cloud's mind more thoroughly than I did in the original telling.
 After all, I was armed with foreknowledge of what would happen if I simply repeated history as you knew it.